Priority Conservation Areas (PCAs)

 Priority Conservation Areas (PCAs) are regionally significant areas to be protected and improved.
 PCAs include natural habitats, farms and ranchlands, recreation areas, urban green spaces and locations that can help fight the effects of climate change.

-PCAs are nominated by local jurisdictions (such as open space districts, city and county parks and recreation departments, and other local entities) and adopted by the Association of Bay Area Governments (ABAG).
+PCAs are nominated by local jurisdictions with land use authority (such as open space districts, city and county parks and recreation departments, and other local entities) and adopted by the Association of Bay Area Governments (ABAG).
 More than 180 existing PCAs have been adopted by ABAG.

 Sign up for the PCA Mailing List at the bottom of this page.